-In most cases the DtS Solution is the simplest approach as it involves less parties.
+In most cases, the DtS Solution is the simplest approach as it involves less parties.
 It is like a recipe for the building designer, where they will need to follow the requirements stated in the BCA in order to meet the compliance.
 From the structural steel fire protection point of view, depending on which parties are responsible on the selection of the passive fire protection systems, the products must be tested in accordance to AS1530.4 & AS4100, and it must have a report from the accredited testing laboratory in order to verify the validity of the product.
 If the product supplier only provides a statement on the product without the actual fire testing evidence (i.e. fire testing report or certificate), then the use of the product is unlikely a DtS Solution, and therefore it may require more input from the design engineer to make it a Performance Solution (or a combination of the two) in order to meet the compliance.

 - Performance Solution

 Performance Solution, also known as Engineered Solution, is an alternative method to meet the Performance Requirements.
-It allows the professional parties such as certified structural or fire engineer to analyse the overall building design and provide a statement on how the selected systems could satisfy the Performance Requirements stated in BCA, which provides greater flexibility on the building design.From the structural steel fire protection point of view, if the design engineer is confident in a product which does not have the AS fire assessment report, they can then utilize the Performance Solution method to meet the Performance Requirements.
+It allows professional parties such as certified structural or fire engineers to analyse the overall building design and provide a statement on how the selected systems could satisfy the Performance Requirements stated in BCA, which provides greater flexibility on the building design.From the structural steel fire protection point of view, if the design engineer is confident in a product that does not have the AS fire assessment report, they can then utilize the Performance Solution method to meet the Performance Requirements.

-Companies involved in the project should understand the structure of the project and where they fit within this structure, so that they do not need to carry any responsibility that is not applicable to them.
+Companies involved in the project should understand the structure of the project and where they fit within this structure so that they do not need to carry any responsibility that is not applicable to them.

 What information or evidence is required when using intumescent and how does it meet the BCA requirements?